bahrus/per-each/README.md

 </table>
 ```

-In this example, the *country-medal-count* custom element chooses to use trans-rendering as the binding mechanism, but *per-each* doesn't really care about that.
+In this example, the *country-medal-count* custom element chooses to use microdata ("itemprop") for biding clues, but *per-each* doesn't really care about that, and doesn't look for any itemprop attributes (only itemscope).
 It just needs a custom element that implements:

 ```JavaScript
 interface IshFace{